dialpad/dialtone-vue/CONTRIBUTING.md

 - `components` - everything related to a specific component is stored here in a folder with the component name.
 This includes the component itself, tests, documentation and storybook files.
 - `tests` - is just for utility/helper files to be used in multiple tests and test configuration.
 Actual tests are stored in the component folder.
 - `css` - we store any global less/css in here.
-Right now it is only used for dialtone overrides.
+Right now it is only used for Dialtone overrides.
 - `.github` - contains github documentation and github actions workflows.
 - `.storybook` - build time configuration files for storybook.
 If you need to edit the storybook webpack config for example, you would do so here.
-- `dist` - the dialtone-vue library is output here upon `npm run build`.
+- `dist` - the Dialtone Vue library is output here upon `npm run build`.
 - `docs` - any storybook documentation not directly related to a component.
 - `generator-dialtone-vue` - yeoman generator config
 - `scripts` - contains shell scripts
 - `storybook` - contains the storybook dependencies and package.json.
 When storybook is built it is output to `storybook/compiled`
-- `tools` - any additional tooling related to dialtone-vue.
-Right now contains files related to the migration from dialtone 5 to dialtone 6.
+- `tools` - any additional tooling related to Dialtone Vue.
+Right now contains files related to the migration from Dialtone 5 to Dialtone 6.

 ## Commit message convention